pivotal/docs-tap/convention-service/creating-conventions.md

     ---
     ...
     ```
-6. <a id='install-convention'></a>Finally, the [`ClusterPodConvention`](./reference/cluster-pod-convention.md) will add the convention to the cluster to make it available for the Convention Controller
+6. <a id='install-convention'></a>Finally, the [`ClusterPodConvention`](./reference/cluster-pod-convention.md) adds the convention to the cluster to make it available for the Convention Controller:

     ```yaml
     ...